sumitpuri/tririgaDocker/relaunch.md

 # Relaunch TRIRIGA Docker Image after machine reboot

-Rebooting the machine will cause to stop the TRIRIGA Container.
-Follow below steps to bring it back up.
+Rebooting the machine will stop the TRIRIGA Container.
+Follow below steps to relaunch the image.

 ### Step 1: